-There isn’t much your body can get from processed meat and bread, sweets, pizza and beer.
+There isn’t much your body can get from bread, sweets, pizza and beer.
 You can survive eating junk but you will become malnutritioned and as a result your health will eventually decline and your quality of life along with it.
 You do have a choice.

 A little bit healthier

 Most of us just want to “eat a little bit healthier”, we don’t want to go all the way organic or vegan – some of us haven’t got the luxury to buy superfoods... or any vegetables for that matter.
 We want something quick, tasty, cheap but also healthy.
 Notice, the “healthy” bit is always mentioned last but it doesn’t haven’t to be this way.

 The expensive begins with variety, the more complex your shopping list is the more likely you are to have a longer receipt at the checkout.
 Having the same menu and/or buying the same stuff can fix that.

 If you have several default meals during the week, you can always make something more imaginative on the weekend if you get bored.
 The trick is to make healthy living, even when it’s based on the same kind of food, the norm.
 If you eat healthy and well six days out of seven you are doing great.
 And you’ll notice the difference not just in the way you look, but also in the way you feel.